tensorflow/similarity/api/TFSimilarity/indexer/PandasDataFrame.md

 Symbolic pandas frame
 <!-- Placeholder for "Used in" -->
 Pandas type are too loose you get an Any.
-We want a PandaFrame
+We want a DataFrame